Press "Enter" to skip to content

 }

-Here, the call to unwrap() is not inside a closure so we can take advantage of the ? syntax:
+Here, the call to unwrap() is not inside a closure so we could simply take advantage of the ? syntax:

 /// Read tokens from a file